-A: The actual mechanism by which Low Level Laser Therapy (LLLT) stimulates hair growth (i.e., increases the anagen phase of the hair cycle) is unknown, but possible mechanisms include the following: stimulation of growth factors, dilation of follicle blood vessels, or increasing the production of ATP (molecular energy).
+A: The actual mechanism by which Low Level Laser Therapy (LLLT) stimulates hair growth (i.e., increases the anagen phase of the hair cycle) is still unknown.
+Possible mechanisms include the following:

 Q: I am interested in trying home laser therapy for my androgenic alopecia?
 Which handheld laser device do you recommend? — N.M., Northfield, NJ